stjordanis/terra-docs-old/docs/dev-spec-market.md

 As mentioned in the protocol, the price stability of TerraSDR's peg to the SDR is achieved through Terra<>Luna arbitrage activity against the protocol's algorithmic market-maker which expands and contracts Terra supply to maintain the peg.

+A user may swap SDT \(TerraSDR\), UST \(TerraUSD\), or any other Terra currency for Luna at the exchange rate registered with the oracle, and the protocol will charge a minimum spread of 2% taken as the network's swap fee against front-running.

+For example, assume that oracle reports that the Luna<>SDT exchange rate is 10, and for Luna<>KRT, 10,000.
+Factoring in the spread, swapping 1 SDT will return 980 KRT worth of Luna (2% of 1000 is 20, taken as the swap fee).

 ## Swap Fees

 Since Terra's price feed is derived from validator oracles, there is necessarily a delay between the on-chain reported price and the actual realtime price.